AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-Intro-to-Apache-Iceberg-with-Apache-Polaris-and-Apache-Spark.md

 ```python
 spark.sql("SHOW TABLES IN polaris.db").show()
 ```
-Now open the MinIO console at `http://localhost:9001` (admin/password are the credentials) and explore the lakehouse bucket—you’ll see a new folder structure created for your table.
+Now open the MinIO console at `http://localhost:9001` (admin/password are the credentials) and explore the lakehouse bucket - you’ll see a new folder structure created for your table.
 This directory contains the Parquet data files and the metadata that Polaris manages.

 ### Partitioned Tables
 Partitioning helps improve performance by organizing data into logical groups.
 Iceberg’s partition transforms let you define flexible strategies without depending on directory names.